Surya5599/ShipBookingSystem/README.md

 ### Assumptions
 * Cruise.num_sold is equal to the amount of seats that we consider "unavailable"
 * Available Seats is only relevant for cruises that have not yet departed.
 Otherwise we assume there are no available seats
-* When adding a ship a user can add numeric info to Make and Model
+* When adding a ship a user can add new info for Make and Model that is not within the database, and allows for numeric input
+* When adding a cruise, a new ports information can be added and it can be numeric
+*
 ---

 ### Modification to Schema